ausdfrost/handwriting_classification_cnn/README.md

 <img width="149" alt="image" src="https://github.com/austinfroste/handwriting_classification_cnn/assets/65328557/846a485b-b016-4f25-a276-2158a53ad270">

 The data consists of grayscale images of handwritten single digit numerical characters in the range 0 through 9.
 This dataset is from the MNIST (Modified National Institute of Standards and Technology) and is highly coveted as a machine-learning-friendly human handwriting dataset.
+To learn a little more about the dataset, [see more](https://en.wikipedia.org/wiki/MNIST_database).

 ### 1.2 Model